randomnessiswow/RedditChangeTipBot/README.md

 # RedditChangeTipBot
-This program will randomly choose a reddit comment form a popular subreddit account and give them money using ChangeTip.
+This program will randomly choose a reddit comment from a popular subreddit account and give them money using ChangeTip.